csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

 Describe meetings (and other events) you are planning to have.
  * When and where?
 Recurring or ad hoc?
 In-person or online?
+      * Our team has recurring team meetings every Wednesday starting at 8:00 PM.
+The meetings are held through Zoom.
+These meetings are within team members only         (project partner not present).
+Our team also agrees on having ad hoc team meetings if need be.
+Everyone's general availability throughout the week has           been recorded on WhenToMeet
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
  * You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here: